RTX Corporation (RTX) Stock Analysis — Price Target, Strong Buy Rating & DCF Valuation (2026)

 What would trigger a rating upgrade or downgrade for RTX?

-Upgrade trigger: A price pullback that opens the margin of safety beyond +15% (approximately $146 based on the DCF bear case).
-Downgrade trigger: An earnings miss at current valuations (39.6x trailing P/E) where there is limited earnings cushion to absorb negative surprises; or a sustained reversal in the Quality and Momentum factor scores for two or more consecutive quarters.
+Upgrade trigger: Upgrade to Strong Buy on evidence of accelerating earnings surprise magnitude combined with improvement in the Value factor score — specifically if the current 33.6x P/E is supported by an upward revision to DCF terminal growth assumptions.
+Downgrade trigger: An earnings miss at current valuations (33.6x trailing P/E) where there is limited earnings cushion to absorb negative surprises; or a sustained reversal in the Quality and Momentum factor scores for two or more consecutive quarters.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: Investment Policy Statement Framework →

 Does RTX consistently beat earnings estimates?

-RTX has beaten consensus EPS estimates in 100% of tracked quarterly periods — indicating consistent delivery.
-The most recent reported quarter beat consensus by 5.3%.
-Sustained above-consensus delivery supports both the Momentum and Quality factor scores and provides a tailwind to the current rating.
+RTX has beaten consensus EPS estimates in 12% of tracked quarterly periods — indicating inconsistent delivery.
+The most recent reported quarter beat consensus by 16.9%.
+Below-average earnings consistency is a primary headwind to the rating and a key watch item in the quantitative model.
 Earnings surprise magnitude and direction are incorporated into the Momentum and Quality dimensions of the five-factor scoring model.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: DCF Valuation Framework →

 How does RTX contribute to portfolio risk and diversification?

-RTX carries a beta of 0.43 (low-volatility / defensive relative to the broad equity market).
+RTX carries a beta of 0.30 (low-volatility / defensive relative to the broad equity market).
 A beta above 1.0 means the position amplifies market moves in both directions at a typical portfolio weight.
+Strongest peer co-movement: LHX (0.58), NOC (0.53), GD (0.45).
+Holding RTX alongside these names in the same portfolio increases concentration risk.
 True portfolio risk is a function of the full covariance structure — a single stock's beta does not reveal its marginal contribution to portfolio tail loss.
 The A.L.
 Capital Advisory Portfolio Health Check quantifies concentration risk (Herfindahl-Hirschman Index), pairwise correlations, and marginal CVaR contribution across all your holdings.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: Ledoit-Wolf Covariance Framework →

 What quantitative methodology does A.L.
 Capital Advisory use to analyse RTX?

 A.L.
 Capital Advisory analyses RTX Corporation (RTX) using a four-component quantitative framework grounded in CFA Institute standards.
 (1) DCF Valuation: projects free cash flows under bear and bull assumptions, discounts at WACC to produce an intrinsic value range with margin-of-safety calculation.
 (2) Five-Factor Scoring: each equity is scored 1–5 on Value, Quality, Momentum, Volatility, and Size.
 (3) CVaR Tail Risk: 95th-percentile Conditional Value at Risk from historical simulation of daily returns on a one-month horizon.
 (4) Earnings Surprise Analysis: quarterly beat rate and magnitude are incorporated into the Momentum and Quality factor scores.
-The current Hold rating for RTX is the output of applying this complete framework to current data.
-All analysis is conducted personally by Anton Ladnyi, CFA Charterholder (ex-Goldman Sachs Equity Research, ex-J.P.
-Morgan Wealth Management), founder of A.L.
-Capital Advisory, Berlin.
-CFA Charter: https://credentials.cfainstitute.org/5ff4f4bf-f1e6-4ca7-9ab2-aaed50ec2e43 Full methodology: DCF Valuation Framework → · CVaR & Tail-Risk Methodology →
+The current Strong Buy rating for RTX is the output of applying this complete framework to current data.
+Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
+Morgan) · A.L.
+Capital Advisory.
+Full methodology: DCF Valuation Framework → · CVaR & Tail-Risk Methodology →

 Stress-Test This View Live